 To be eligible to work as an HCA in any public health care setting in BC, applicants must be registered with the BC Care Aide & Community Health Worker Registry.

 HCA Educators in BC

-To improve the educational standards of health care assistant programs in British Columbia, the Registry will be recognizing and listing educational institutions that meet specific program standards.
-In the meantime, a list of all HCA programs in BC is available on this website.
+To improve the educational standards of health care assistant programs in British Columbia, the Registry recognizes and lists educational institutions that meet specific program standards.

 Protecting the Public